khaitruong922/gomoku-online/README.md

 ## Features

-- **Lobby**: Display all online players and rooms to join.
+- **Lobby**: Create or join room to play against other players.

-- **ELO rating system**: Compete against other players to climb to the top of ladder.
+- **ELO rating system**: Prove your skills and climb to the top of ladder.

 - **Login & Register**: Save your ELO rating with your account.